NCT Safer Travel Guidance for Customers

 If I am exempt, how do I let the driver know?

-If you are exempt, please tell the driver you are exempt and you will be allowed to board.
+If you are exempt, please let the driver know by:

 Boarding the Bus